sarveshMD21/College-Bazaar/README.md

+# This project is made by Shrihar Sarraf and Sarvesh Dongare, for Hyland Hackathon.
-# College-Bazaar
+## College-Bazaar

-College Bazaar is an Android Application which provides college students to sell and buy old stuff like books, bicycles, motorcycle to/from other students
+College Bazaar is an Android Application which provides college students to sell and buy old stuff like books, bicycles, motorcycle to/from other students.
+It helps in sustainable use of resources as people can reuse the things again.

 ## Provides features such as :